cihanb/kubernetesdemo_rp/README.md

 redispack-deployment-709212938-kcjd7   1/1       Running   0          7s
 ```

-## Step #3 - Setup Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster
+## Step #3 - Setup Redis Enterprise cluster
-We are now ready to create the Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster.
+We are now ready to create the Redis Enterprise cluster.
 There is one small change that needs to be done to the container to get networking to work properly: we need to change the css binding to 0.0.0.0.
 To do this, you need to run the following in each container with each iteration using the pods name from the _kubectl get po_ output above.
 ```
 kubectl exec -it redispack-deployment-709212938-765lg -- bash
 # sudo su -